 This Coca Cola pulled pork is sweet, savory, and impossible to resist!

-Best of all, pulled pork could not be easier to make!
-Just place all the ingredients in the Crockpot, and your part is done.
+Especially when it’s this easy to make!
+Just toss all the ingredients in the Crockpot, and your part is done.

 Yes, it takes several hours of waiting, but every minute is worth it.